curium-rp/LocalReader-Plus/README.md

 **run or skip to next step for GPU setup**

-if missing something add it
+if missing something just install it.

    > pip install

-what missing

 # this is what needed to do for KOKORO model for run on GPU for NVIDIA WINDOWS